-- Add the dry ingredients to the wet ingredients and beat until combined.
+- Add the dry ingredients to the wet ingredients.
+Beat until combined.

 - Shape the dough into balls, containing about 1 tablespoon of dough each.
 Roll each ball in granulated sugar and place on the prepared baking sheets.

-- Bake for about 10 minutes until edges are set and tops are cracking.
+- Bake for about 10 minutes, or until edges are set and tops are cracking.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.